Skip to main content

 Comparing a small galaxy (NGC 23, left) and a large one (Messier 74, right)

-For example, the FoV of the main camera on the Liverpool Telescope (called IO:O) is 10 arcminutes, which is 1/6th of a degree.
-The Andromeda galaxy is about 6 degrees across, so far too big to be observed by IO:O. However, the Fireworks Galaxy is just over 9 arcminutes across and fits in the FoV very well.
+For example, the FoV of the main camera on the Liverpool Telescope (IO:O) is 10 arcminutes (about 1/6th of a degree).
+Andromeda is about 6 degrees across, so it is far too big for IO:O. But the Fireworks Galaxy is just over 9 arcminutes across, so it fits well.

 Exposure Time: How long to look?

-Observations can be made even better by looking for a very long time.
-The longer you point a telescope at something, the more light you will collect.
+The longer a telescope looks at an object, the more light it collects.
 This is called the exposure time.

 Filters: What colour?

-For most observations in Go Observing, we have chosen the best filters.
-However, there are some advanced options where you can experiment with different filters.
+For most observations in Go Observing, we choose filters that work well.
+Some advanced options allow you to experiment with different filters.

 Seeing: How blurry can your image be?

-"Seeing" is what astronomers call the "blurring" of astronomical pictures by the atmosphere.
-The amount of blurring changes and observations that need the sharpest possible images can only be done at certain times.
+"Seeing" is what astronomers call the blurring of images by the Earth’s atmosphere.
+Seeing changes over time, so the sharpest images are only possible at certain times.

 Video file